segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 During the Segment connection setup, Littledata also adds a set of webhooks to your Shopify store.
 When a customer interacts with your store these changes are relayed server-side from Shopify to Littledata to Segment.
 The advantages to this approach are:

 - 100% event capture for adds to cart, checkout steps, sales and refunds/returns
-- Customer data (e.g. email) securely relayed server-side
+- Customer data (for example, email) securely relayed server-side
 - No extra scripts on the sensitive and secure checkout pages
 - Accurate marketing attribution, even when customers use ad-blockers or cookie opt-outs
 - Supports cloud-mode destinations such as [Facebook Conversions API](/docs/connections/destinations/catalog/actions-facebook-conversions-api/)